GSA-TTS/identity-site/content/_help/get-started/authentication-options._en.md

 In addition to your password, Login.gov requires that you set up at least one secondary authentication method to keep your account secure.
 This is two-factor authentication (2FA).
 We use 2FA as an added layer of protection to secure your information.

 **Secondary authentication**
 We encourage you to add two methods for authentication to your account.
 If you lose access to your primary authentication method (i.e. losing your phone), you’ll have a second option to use to get access to your account.
-If you select text or voice message, you are required to select an additional authentication method.
 Login.gov is unable to grant you access to your account if you get locked out and/or lose your authentication method.
 If you get locked out, you’ll have to delete your account and create a new one.

 **Security**
 Although you can choose from several authentication options, some authentication methods such as Security Keys, PIV/CAC cards and authentication applications are more secure against phishing and theft.